quii/learn-go-with-tests/anti-patterns.md

 I already know false is not equal to true.

 This is not a helpful message, it doesn't tell me what I've broken.

-This is another symptom of not following the TDD process and writing tests after the fact.
+This is a symptom of not following the TDD process and writing tests after the fact.

 Going back to the drawing board